blbadger/blbadger.github.io/aperiodic-irrationals.md

 \Bbb A \sim \Bbb I \sim \{unsolvable \; problems\}
 $$

-Thus chaotic systems are unsolvable in finite time $\square$.
+Thus there are as many chaotic systems as there are unsolveable problems.